 - our statutory obligations.

->

-> All Cookies used by AMP on the Moore Motoring Law site are used in accordance with current Cookie Law.
+All Cookies used by EMS on the Moore Motoring Law site are used in accordance with current Cookie Law.
 We may use some or all of the following types of Cookie:

->

-> - Strictly Necessary Cookies- A Cookie falls into this category if it is essential to the operation of the Moore Motoring Law Site, supporting functions such as logging in.
+- Strictly Necessary Cookies- A Cookie falls into this category if it is essential to the operation of the Moore Motoring Law Site, supporting functions such as logging in.

 - Analytics Cookies- it is important for EMS to understand how you use the Moore Motoring Law Site.
 For example, how efficiently you are able to navigate around it, and what features you use.
 Analytics Cookies enable us to gather this information, helping EMS to improve the site and your experience of it.

 - Functionality Cookies- enable us to provide additional functions to you on the Moore Motoring Law Site such as personalisation and remembering your saved preferences.
 Some functionality Cookies may also be strictly necessary Cookies, but not all necessarily fall into that category.

 - Persistent Cookies- any of the above types of Cookie may be a persistent Cookie.
 Persistent Cookies are those which remain on your computer or device for a predetermined period and are activated each time you visit the Moore Motoring Law Site.

 - Session Cookies- any of the above types of Cookie may be a session Cookie.
 Session Cookies are temporary and only remain on your computer or device from the point at which you visit the Moore Motoring Law Site until you close your browser.
 Session Cookies aren’t deleted when you close your browser, to delete these cookies you will need to clear your browser history.